Las Vegas has become one of the top destinations for foodies. But you don’t have to break the bank to fill your tummy.

 To be honest, their fries aren’t my favorite, so I’ll typically get a double pattie and lemonade or shake, depending on how hungry I am, and it’s more than enough for a quick meal.

-If you’re craving sweets after a night out at a club or don’t want to wait in line, check out the first ever Sprinkles cupcake ATM, located between their LINQ Promenade shop and In-N-Out Burger, where you can buy a cupcake at any time of the day.
+If you’re craving sweets after a night out at a dance club or don’t want to wait in line at the shop’s register, check out the first ever Sprinkles cupcake ATM, where you can buy a cupcake at any time of the day.

 Where are your favorite places to get cheap meals in Las Vegas?